Quentinvajou/heetch-test/README.md

 You'll only need to have [Docker](https://www.docker.com/) up and running.
 Everything will be executed within docker containers.

+The projet was tested on windows, linux and mac.
+Use the commands appropriate to your system

 ### Installation

 Clone the repo